BU-Spark/colab-wbur/README.md

 # For this WBUR project,

 Some of the codes are written by python and basic SQL.
+Since theres no jupyter notebooks for SQL, Below are the SQL codes that I used.

 For SQL command:\
 Main used:\